 In 2020 I founded the Center for Latinx Digital Media at Northwestern University.
 It aims to create knowledge about digital media in Latinx communities across the Americas.

-Later in fall 2020, I will host this podcast where some of the leading voices in the field of communication and media studies will share their professional experiences as Latinx scholars.
+In 2020 I launched this podcast where some of the leading voices in the field of communication and media studies will share their professional experiences as Latinx scholars.